robbievanleeuwen/section-properties/docs/user_guide/geometry.rst

 Both :class:`~sectionproperties.pre.geometry.Geometry` and
 :class:`~sectionproperties.pre.geometry.CompoundGeometry` objects can be manipulated using Python's set operators.
+See
-See :ref:`label-advanced-geom` for further examples using set operations.
+`Advanced Geometry Creation <../examples/advanced_geometry.ipynb>`_ for further examples using set operations.

 ``|`` (Union)